diazpablogon/FootballStatsML/README.md

 ```bash
 python 01_scripts/01a_scrapping_LaLiga.py
 ```
+You can also run it from other working directories; paths are anchored to the repository root based on the script location.
 What happens when it runs:
 - Required folders are created if missing.
 - The FBref LaLiga page is downloaded.